timbrist/timbrist.github.io/cv.md

 *Shanghai, China*  \
 *August 2021 - July 2022*

 - Developed scout, equipment system on SLG mobile game using Unity, Lua, and C++.
-- Developed a data error checking game tool(using VB) for game designer.
+- Developed a data error-checking game tool(using VB) for game designers.
 - Designed protobuf data format for back-end and front-end.
 - Participated in code reviews and contributed to Git and SVN management.
 - Bug-fixing and Documentation.

 ### Software Engineer
 **TIANMA MICROELECTRONICS CO., LTD.**  \